 Some units, such as those produced by GE and Sears, are dry salt storage units and should not have water in the tank.
 If you have a GE or Sears unit and there is water in your salt tank your softener may need a repair.

-A little bit of gray foam is nothing to worry about.
+A little gray foam is nothing to worry about (especially if you aren’t experiencing hard water).
 If you use solar salt, the dust you may see in the salt or the tank is natural and completely normal; it will NOT harm your system.
-The water in your home only passes through the softener, NOT the brine tank where the salt is stored.
+The water in your home only passes through the softener–not the brine tank where salt is stored.

 Yes.
 Don’t sweat it if you accidentally purchase the wrong type of salt or switch to another type!
 Softener salt will not damage your equipment.
 In fact, the water softener itself can’t tell what kind of salt is going into it!
 We recommend solar salt for two-piece systems and pellet salt for one-piece systems simply to maximize salt usage efficiency, but it is not required.